daltyboy11/daltyboy11.github.io/_posts/2019-8-21-why-am-i-writing.md

 ---
 layout: post
-title: why this site is a thing
+title: why I made this site
 ---

 ## to share ideas, views, and opinions